SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 ### Entities

-When naming entities we find it natural to start with a name of astate cass and then add a suffix which tells the type of the entity:
+When naming entities we find it natural to start with a name of a state class and then add a suffix which tells the type of the entity:

   * `ProjectAggregate`